facebook/winterfell/README.md

 **Distributed prover.** Distributed proof generation is the main priority of this project, and we hope to release an update containing it soon.

 **Perfect zero-knowledge.** The current implementation provides succinct proofs but NOT perfect zero-knowledge.
 This means that, in its current form, the library may not be suitable for use cases where proofs must not leak any info about secret inputs.

-**WebAssembly support.** The library is written in pure Rust, and in the future we hope to enable compilation to WebAssembly.
-First, for the verifier, and later for the prover.

 ### Project structure
 The project is organized into several crates like so: